cbosoft/blog/_posts/2022-06-07-impl-mfa-auth.md

 # Hash-based Message Authentication Code (HMAC)

 The HMAC mechanism is described in [RFC2104](https://datatracker.ietf.org/doc/html/rfc2104).
-This method uses a hash function (e.g. SHA-1, MD) and a secret key to (1) authenticate messages and (2) check data integrity.
+This method uses a hash function (e.g. SHA-1, MD5) and a secret key to (1) authenticate messages and (2) check data integrity.

 A hashing algorithm works on blocks of bytes (of size B) and produces a hash of length L bytes.
+These sizes depend on the algorithm.
+SHA-1 and MD5 use block sizes of 64 bytes but SHA-1 has digest size L of 20 bytes while MD5 has L=16 bytes.

 The HMAC algorithm is defined, in RFC2104, as: